 I am far, far, far from perfect.
 I make judgments of my own and probably many I don’t even realize I am making/thinking/saying.
-I don’t like that about me, but, it’s the truth.
+I don’t like that about myself, but, it’s the truth.
 I want to learn and do better.

 My intent is not to throw anyone “under the bus” in this blog.
 The fact is, this was my experience growing up.
-The good news is that people evolve and some of the examples used from early in life, would not be true today.
+The good news is that people evolve and some of the examples used from early in life would not be true today.
 Fortunately, people can grow, become enlightened and change.

-This is “heavy-duty stuff”.
-I’m sure I’ll get uncomfortable and you probably will too.
+This is “heavy-duty stuff.”
+I’m sure I’ll get uncomfortable, and you probably will, too.
 Remember, I’m from Minnesota – one of the least racially diverse states in the union and “we’re” not much for talking straight.
 Passive aggressiveness is our cultural norm.

 My goal is to reduce judgment, ignorance, and naiveté and move towards education, understanding and acceptance of others.
-The more we learn about each other and realize how we are are similar, and respect how we are different, the better we ALL become.
+The more we learn about each other and realize how we are similar, and respect how we are different, the better we ALL become.
 We all thrive together.